 What Are Peer Recovery Support Services?

 Peer recovery support services, delivered by peer recovery coaches, are one form of peer support.
-They involve the process of giving and receiving non-clinical assistance to support long-term recovery from substance use disorders.
 A peer recovery coach brings the lived experience of recovery, combined with training and supervision, to assist others in initiating and maintaining recovery, helping to enhance the quality of personal and family life in long-term recovery (White, 2009).
 Peer recovery support services can support or be an alternative to clinical treatment for substance use disorders.

 What Do Peer Recovery Coaches Do?

 Peer recovery coaches walk side by side with individuals seeking recovery from substance use disorders.
-They help people to create their own recovery plans and develop their own recovery pathways.
+They help people to create their own unique recovery plans and develop their own recovery pathways.
+Peer recovery support focuses on long-term recovery and is rooted in a culture of hope, health, and wellness.

-Recovery coaches provide many different types of support, including:
+Recovery coaches use their lived experience to provide many different types of support, including:

 - emotional (empathy and concern)